-Parents need to learn the skill of reflective listening, education consultant and parenting coach Joseph Driessen says.
+To communicate well with their kids, parents need to learn the skill of reflective listening, education consultant and parenting coach Joseph Driessen says.

-It is a much more skilful and patient way of listening, he says.
+This is a much more skilful and patient way of listening, he says.

 He gives the example of a 14-year-old girl who is embroiled in a dispute with a friend.

 “When she comes in and slams the door and says 'I can’t stand so-and-so' our emotions are aroused, our anxiety rises in our psyche.”

 In such a situation avoid starting to try to direct and help the child, he says.

 “That’s very unhelpful and you can learn a new set of techniques to help you unpack the conversation in a much more skilful way.”